-The Rule of 40 is a performance benchmark stating that a healthy company's revenue growth rate plus profit margin should equal or exceed 40%.
-It was popularized by venture capitalist Brad Feld, who called it "the minimum point of happiness."
-But here is the important distinction: this metric was designed for SaaS and subscription software businesses — not traditional ecommerce.
+The Rule of 40 is a SaaS performance benchmark stating that a healthy company's revenue growth rate plus profit margin should equal or exceed 40%.
+Popularized by venture capitalist Brad Feld, this metric applies primarily to subscription-based businesses — only about 29% of SaaS companies actually meet it, and it has limited relevance for traditional ecommerce stores selling physical goods.

 Rule of 40 = Annual Revenue Growth Rate (%) + Profit Margin (%) ≥ 40%